-(i) The Group has adopted new accounting standards on 'Joint arrangements' (IFRS II) and amendments to IAS 19 'Employee benefits', from 1 January 2013.
+- The Group has adopted new accounting standards on 'Joint arrangements' (IFRS 11) and amendments to IAS 19 'Employee benefits', from 1 January 2013.
 In addition, the Group agreed in July 2013 to sell, dependent on regulatory approval, its closed book life insurance business in Japan.
-Accordingly, the presentation of the 2012 comparative EEV basis results and related notes have been adjusted from those previously published for the retrospective consistently throughout this supplementary information. - $(ii) \quad \text{During 2012, M\&G } \, \text{reduced its holding in PPM South Africa, resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from the resulting in a reclassification from the resulting in a reclassification from the resulting in the resulting in a reclassification from the resulting in the resulting in$ dilution of £42 million.
+Accordingly, the presentation of the 2012 comparative EEV basis results and related notes have been adjusted from those previously published for the retrospective $application of these standards and for the \ effect of the \ Japan \ Life \ business \ sale \ agreement, as \ described \ in note 1.
+This \ approach \ has been \ adopted$ $consistently\,throughout\,this\,supplementary\,information.$ - $(ii) \quad \text{During 2012}, \text{M\&G } \text{reduced its holding in PPM South Africa, resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from a subsidiary to an associate which gave rise to a gain on the resulting in a reclassification from the resulting in a reclassification from the resulting in a reclassification from the resulting in the resulting in a reclassification from the resulting in the resulting i$ dilution of £42 million.